bakame-php/stackwatch/README.md

 Last but not least, it is possible to access the result from executing a call as well as its associated profile using the static method `Profiler::execute`.
-The method returns a `ProfilingResult` instance where the `result` property represents the returned value of the callback execution while its `profile` property contains all the data related to profiling the call.
+The method returns a `ProfilingResult` instance where the `result` property represents the returned value of the callback execution while its `profilingData` property contains all the data related to profiling the call.

 ```php